tubsproject/letspeppol/proxy/README.md

 For now you can use '0208:1023290711' as your peppol ID (registration will fail because it's already registered) and 'waggiboo' as the password.
 Contact @michielbdejong or use the `DATABASE_URL` from Heroku to add other Peppol ID's to the staging instance.

 First, get an access token.
-This will be valid for 1 hour:
+This will be valid for 1 hour (the password for peppolId `0208:0705969661` is the same, you can try that too):
 ```sh
 export LP_STAGING=`curl -X POST -H 'Content-Type: application/json' -d'{"peppolId":"0208:1023290711","password":"waggiboo"}' https://api.letspeppol.org/token | json token`
 ```